5T33Z0/OC-Little-Translated/14_OCLP_Wintel/Guides/Analyzing_OpenCore_builds.md

 ## About

 This might be useful for Hackintosh users who want to update their OpenCore Config and EFI folder in order to install macOS Monterey and newer on otherwise unsupported or end-of-life Wintel systems.
 By default, using the [**configuration guides**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/14_OCLP_Wintel#configuration-guides) for 1st to 6th gen Intel Core systems is recommended.
-But if your are still having issues after applying the neccessary files and settings, having a look into the OpenCore folder of the corresponding Mac model (SMBIOS) might provide some clues.
+But if you are still having issues after applying the neccessary files and settings, having a look into the OpenCore folder of the corresponding Mac model (SMBIOS) might provide some clues.

 **What does this do?**: Builds OpenCore EFI folder for selected SMBIOS without installing it to the ESP.